Lecture 3: R Basics I

 [1] 12

-A function call has structure
+Function call structure

 round(pi, digits = 3)